eatyourpeas/checktick/docs/encryption.md

 ---

-## Organization Account Encryption
+## Organisation Account Encryption

 ### Overview

-Organization-level encryption applies to **all surveys** created within an organization.
+Organisation-level encryption applies to **all surveys** created within an Organisation.
 This is ideal for:

 - Healthcare organizations
 - Research teams
 - Clinical trials